What is an eCommerce Website?

 Key Components of Brand Positioning

 To build a strong and effective brand position, you need to focus on a few essential components that define how your business is perceived by customers.
-These elements work together to create a clear identity, communicate value, and build long-term trust.
-When done correctly, they help your eCommerce store stand out in a crowded market.

 Unique Value Proposition (UVP)